Global Ikhwan child abuse scandal: Raid on children's homes

 On 11 September 2024, a police report triggered a PDRM raid on 20 children's homes associated with GISB around Selangor and Negeri Sembilan.
 The initial toll of children rescued was 402, in which was 201 boys and 201 girls aged between one and 17 years old, in addition 171 suspects including teachers and wardens were remanded.
 The children were believed to be the offspring of GISB members currently stationed at GISB premises abroad.
 According to the Inspector-General of Police (IGP), some of the 402 children were allegedly sodomised and taught to sexually assault their peers.
 Health screenings conducted on 384 of the rescued children reportedly revealed physical injuries and signs of sexual abuse, with 13 cases of suspected sodomy.
-All of the rescued children were bought to PULAPOL for documentation.
+All of the rescued children were brought to PULAPOL for documentation.
 Out of 402 children, 10 who were disabled and autistic were handed over to the Department of Social Welfare.
 The total number of victims rescued during the operation reached 625, aged between two and 28.
 Of these, 553 were placed in 13 shelter homes, while 72 were returned to their families.

 According to the police, from 2011 until September 2024, they had received 41 police reports against GISB, they also addressed allegations that the police reacted late on the information stating that the police were compiling information.
 The IGP also said 159 individuals out of the 171 suspects detained during the operation were remanded while the rest are minors and no need to be investigated.
 On 17 September 2024, the police later froze 96 bank accounts held by GISB with a total of RM581,552 under the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLA).